Value-form: Prospects

-So there is no agreement about the future of capitalism, the prognoses are difficult to prove, and all kinds of things could contingently happen.
+There is no evidence of broad agreement about the future of capitalism, the prognoses are difficult to prove, and all kinds of things could contingently happen, depending on what people will or will not do.
 All the different perspectives may have part of the truth.
 Hillel Ticktin, the editor of the socialist journal Critique, describes the global situation as "an intermediate period in a transitional world."
 Mark Blaug argued that "the central weakness of modern economics" is "the reluctance to produce the theories that yield unambiguously refutable implications, followed by a general unwillingness to confront those implications with the facts."
 These days accurate and comprehensive forecasts are worth gigantic amounts of money, and so, such forecasts often become a well-guarded secret.
-A lot of research is no longer being done, because if it is done, it is immediately stolen without trace (by hackers and burglars who want to cream off and head off the most advanced ideas at their point of production, in real time).
+A lot of research is no longer being done, because if it is done, it is immediately stolen without trace (by hackers, brainpickers and burglars who want to cream off and head off the most advanced ideas at their point of production, in real time).
 In 2018, The Economist Intelligence Unit ranked a severe cyber attack crippling corporate and government activities among the top 10 risks to the global economy.
 At the micro-level, Dutch researchers studied a sample of 1,058 youths aged 12 to 18 years in 2018, and found that 5.1% of youths said they had sometimes hacked without permission into email accounts, 15,2% into mobile phones, and 5,4% into networks.
 Around 12% said they hadn't done it, but could do it.
 54.6% said they would "never hack", but 45.4% said they might give it a try.

 In the wake of each big capitalist crisis, both Marxists and non-Marxists have prophesied the end of capitalism.